dansholds/grapple-comps-min/content/posts/15159-compnet-miami-winter-championship-2024-gi-no-gi.md

 Late Registration $109.00 (USD) until SUNDAY, FEBRUARY, 25TH, 2024.

-Spectator Fee: $10.00 (USD) online until 2/25. $15 at the door on event day.
+Spectator Fee- $10.00 (USD) online until 2/25. $15 at the door on event day.
 Registrations for athletes under 16 years old include one complimentary spectator ticket.

 IMPORTANT DATES

-Here are some important dates to help you prepare for competition:
+Here are some important dates to help you prepare for competition-